hyphacoop/organizing/_posts/meeting-notes/2020-03-11-governance-wg-meeting.md

         - dc will leave feedback in issue
 - WSIB
     - dc have read docs, $200-600 WSIB a year but it's bc we are classified very low
-    - suggest to reclassify, need to know our earnings (based on gross earnings)
+    - suggest to reclassify given change in work, need to know our earnings (based on gross earnings)
     - this protects employer, not employees
     - in case of reported workplace injury, member will be paid thru wsib regardless, but if we don't have proper wsib coverage the employer is at risk (e.g. fining)
-    - #decision: dc: proposes to get reclassified and pay for it (est. $200-400 in first year)
+    - #decision dc: proposes to get reclassified and pay for it (est. $200-400 in first year)
     - "once you get ladders you're in a required industry"
-    - #todo communicate to members that this does not block current project proposals
+    - #todo bl: communicate to members that this does not block current project proposals
 - #101 By-law planning
     - dc: start at template and modify, look at resource from other co-ops
     - #todo bl: skim bylaw examples in google drive, read AGM planning doc